Skip to content

 Julia Harrison

-After nearly four decades of dedicated service at the University of Utah, Julia Harrison is retiring as the Operations Director of the Center for High Performance Computing.
+After nearly four decades of dedicated service at the University of Utah, Julia Harrison retired as the Operations Director of the Center for High Performance Computing.

 Read more